feynon/carlosbecker.com/content/post/2016-02-10-flag-oriented-programming.md

 city: Joinville
 ---

 `booleans`, am I right?
 What a wonderful piece of technology!
-They help us solve so many problems…
+They help us solve so many problems...

 > I just need this method to behave slightly different when some condition is true.